alvsanand/apify-your-infra-with-crossplane/docs/setup.md

     k3d cluster create --agents 2 --servers 1 --registry-create k3d-local-registry:0.0.0.0:5432
     ```

-- Obtain you local IP address.
+- Obtain the local IP address of your computer.

     ```bash
     LOCAL_IP=$(ifconfig eth0 | grep 'inet ' | cut -d: -f2 | awk '{ print $2}')
     ```

-- [Add](https://stackoverflow.com/a/63227959) "LOCAL_IP:5432" to "insecure-registries".
+- [Add](https://stackoverflow.com/a/63227959) "LOCAL_IP:5432" to "insecure-registries" in Docker.

-!!! note
+!!! warning
+    This is necessary, so we can use the Image registry created by k3d.

-    When you have finished the workshop, you should delete the Kubernetes cluster with the following command:.
+- When you have finished the workshop, you should delete the Kubernetes cluster.

     ```bash
     k3d cluster delete
     ```

-## 02. Crossplane
+## 2. Crossplane

 - Install Crossplane.